 23 Nov Yeast extract is a recognized clean label ingredient

 The health and wellness trends explain consumers’ behaviors regarding what and how they eat.
 But good health is no longer the main goal to reach.
 Authenticity, transparency and environmental concerns catch up with nutritional quality and naturalness on the podium of important attributes for consumers.
 This has led to the clean and clear labeling trends with global sales reaching approximately USD165 billion, or 9% of total sales in 2015.

 Clean label: a solid and growing trend switching to a standard

-Consumers’ expectations are quickly evolving: about 70% of them are willing to pay more for a product that offers complete transparency.
+Consumers’ expectations are quickly evolving.
+Indeed, about 70% of them are willing to pay more for a product that offers complete transparency.
 Besides, a 2018 survey showed that 75% of them are more likely to change for a brand that provides more in-depth product information beyond what is provided on the label (vs “only” 39% in 2016).
 In some cases, consumers are more interested in knowing what is not included than what is included in the products they buy.
 In fact, 53% of consumers say that the exclusion of undesirable ingredients is more important than the inclusion of beneficial ingredients!

 The consumers’ trust regarding products they buy can be challenging to get, which explains the birth of many reinsurance certifications and labels.

 Clean label is switching from a trend to a standard.
 Consumers are looking for simpler, healthier, minimally processed food and for labels with ingredients they can understand.

-To meet consumers’ expectations, the food industry is clearly focusing on transparency efforts and needs ingredients in line with this approach.
+To meet consumers’ expectations, the food industry is clearly focusing on transparency efforts.
+It needs ingredients in line with this approach.
 Yeast extract is a solution of choice to develop clean label, healthy and flavorful food!

 Clean label and naturality are strongly linked